fitforecommerce/fitforecommerce.github.io/_posts/2017-11-13-brixen-meeting.markdown

 </div>

 ## Professional product photography explained
 To cover the topic of **product photography**, we visited partner school LBS Handel und Grafik Johannes Gutenberg in Bozen on Wednesday.
 We went by train to that beautiful and not so far away city and got astonished by the equipment, complexion and specialization.
 The whole day we spent in the company of professional photographers, [Mr Arnold Ritter](http://focus-fotodesign.it), [Mr Maximilian Ritter](http://focus-fotodesign.it) and teacher [Erich Dapunt](http://erichdapunt.com) who motivated our students with their passion and enthusiasm for their work.
-We learnt a lot also thanks to their professional approach.
-It is unbelievable how happy we have been about the results and how positively the experts can influence our skillset.
+We learnt a lot, also thanks to their professional approach.
+It is unbelievable how happy we have been about the results and how positively the experts could influence our skillset.
 So, let us thank them once again for a wonderful time we spent with them.
 But that was not the end of the trip.
 We got a chance to see the oldest man in Europe in the Ötzi museum.
 And we have to say that he looks still the same :)

 <div class="gallery clearfix">
 	{% for image in site.static_files %}